p-argento/uni/DSD/DSD Notes.md

 3. constellation schema

 # dsd08

-...
+Recalls: the relational model and relational algebra.
+Logical trees.

 # dsd09
+Discussion of students' solutions of conceptual and logical design case studies.

 ## Queries on JRS

 ![[Pasted image 20241122161231.png]]

-I installed JRS on the VM and it works.
+> I installed JRS on the VM and it works.
-I tried only the first two queries, I should do all of them.
+> I tried only the first two queries, I should do all of them.
-...
+> Skipped this part of the lecture and went directly to the shema

 ## Exercise: design of Logical Star Schema from DFM Schema